mu54omd/spring-boot-jwt/README.md

-# Simple Spring Boot Application With JWT
+# Simple spring boot project with JWT and MongoDB